-The Board of Directors of St Thomas Aquinas Catholic Primary School is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
-Accordingly, outside the normal admission round the Board of Directors is empowered to give absolute priority to a child where admission is requested under the locally agreed protocol.
-The Board of Directors has this power, even when admitting the child would mean exceeding the published admission number subject to the infant class size exceptions.
+The Local Governing Body of St Thomas Aquinas Catholic Primary School is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
+Accordingly, outside the normal admission round the Academy Committee is empowered to give absolute priority to a child where admission is requested under the locally agreed protocol.
+The Academy Committee has this power, even when admitting the child would mean exceeding the published admission number subject to the infant class size exceptions.

-Applications other than the normal intake to reception class (in-year applications) An application can be made for a place
+Applications other than the normal intake to reception class (in-year applications)

 An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are places available.

-Further information regarding instructions on how to apply for a place in the school at any other time other than the normal intake is available on the school's website at www.st-thomasaguinas.stoke.sch.uk
+Further information regarding instructions on how to apply for a place in the school at any other time other than the normal intake is available on the school's website at st-thomasaquinas.stoke.sch.uk (external link)